BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/03_pathfinder_specific_patterns/index.md

 ---
 #### Developer Functions
-- Createing awesome code and apps, duh!
+- Creating awesome code and apps, duh!
 - Providing in-depth knowledge and support of the applications in production
 - Developing to support a 'cloud-native' framework such that platform operations do not disrupt application availability